08 Aug Accept It

 In this JOT, we’ll enter into the fifth cluster – open out – by which I mean relaxing into a growing sense of connection, even oneness, with all things.
 For some, “opening out” could go all the way out to something transcendental (it does for me).
 But I’m going to write about this practice in very down-to-earth, practical, and psychological terms.

 The opposite of opening out is contraction, and a primary source of contraction is not accepting the way it is.
 Much if not most of our stress, emotional pain, and conflicts with others come from friction, from resistance to life as it is.

-Acceptance means you give up on the truth – the facts, reality – no matter what it is.
+Acceptance means you give up to the truth – the facts, reality – no matter what it is.
 You may not like it, which is usually understandable.
 For example, I don’t like the fact that one in five children in America lives below the poverty line, that my mother is no longer here, or that I’ve hurt people by losing my temper.
 But things are the way they are, and we can accept them while still trying to make them better (when that’s possible).

 At the bottom, acceptance grounds you in what is true, which is where you have to start for any true effectiveness, happiness, or healing.
 Acceptance is the foundation of wisdom and inner peace.

 Recognize what you are not accepting.
 Common things include the body changing with age, upsets with others that aren’t healing, past failures, not having enough money, or your temperament or abilities.
 Some losses are irrevocable; that person, that moment, that opportunity is never coming back.
 Perhaps you turned a corner – in your youth or recently – and now you wish you’d turned the other way.